What We Find Before Anyone Else Looks

 OSS exposure discovered during confirmatory diligence triggers escrow renegotiation.
 CTO departure post-close creates 4-month integration delay.
 Undocumented data architecture doubles migration cost.
 Total exposure: $4M+ and a deal re-trade.

-Industrial Manufacturing 6 Risks Surfaced Detected
+Industrial Manufacturing Modeled Scenario 6 Risks

 The ERP was "proprietary."
 It was built on unassigned open-source code.